-Undesignated Medications
+Administration of Undesignated Medications

 The school may maintain the following undesignated prescription medications for emergency use: (1) Asthma medication; (2) Epinephrine injectors; (3) Opioid antagonists; and (4) Glucagon.
 No one, including without limitation, parents/guardians of students, should rely on the school or district for the availability of undesignated medication.
 This procedure does not guarantee the availability of undesignated medications.
 Students and their parents/guardians should consult their own physician regarding these medication(s).
+Upon any administration of an undesignated medication permitted by State law, the Superintendent or designee(s) must ensure all notifications required by State law and administrative procedures occur.